pngwen/xboing/docs/building/macosx.md

 ```

 ## Installing premake5
-Download premake5 binaries for your platform [here.](https://premake.github.io/download)
+* Download premake5 binaries for your platform [here.](https://premake.github.io/download)

-Extract the downloaded archive to the root of the xboing project.
+* Extract the downloaded archive place the contents within the root of the xboing project.

-The `premake5` executable should be in the same directory as the `premake5.lua` file.
 ```
 xboing
 ├── include